-Women’s Health and Equality Queensland (WHEQ) provides a range of education and training opportunities for professionals and organisations.
+Women’s Health and Equality Queensland (WHEQ) provides a range of education and development opportunities for professionals and organisations.
 You can access our scheduled training on the events page here.

 Introduction to equity and gendered violence